JElgar/rfood/README.md

 ### Typing

 - [x] Correct return types in function signature
-- [ ] Correct return types from method returns (for now if box dereference).
+- [x] Correct return types from method returns (for now if box dereference).
 If explicitly wrapping response in box then remove this wrapping.
 - [ ] Fix constructors of enums to ensure boxes are created as required

 ### Generics

+- [ ] Get basic generics working for traits
-- [ ] Get basic generics working for methods and traits
+- [ ] Get basic generics working for methods
+- [ ] Support extra generics for the structs (that are not in the trait)
 - [ ] Support generics in both cases
 - [ ] Handle generics shadowing
 - [ ] Look into GADT